-"Departmental" annual vacation scheduling will be completed by employees within each department and submitted to their manager by December 1st of the year prior to the year in which the vacation is scheduled to be taken b) Scheduling for the Period May 1 to December 31
+"Departmental" annual vacation scheduling will be completed by employees within each department and submitted to their manager by December 1st of the year prior to the year in which the vacation is scheduled to be taken

 The manager shall approve or deny vacation requests by December 15th of the year prior to the year in which the vacation is scheduled to be taken.
 Approval will not be unreasonably withheld subject to operational requirements.